effective Jan 1st 202

 November's 4th Thursday & 4th Friday

-Week between Dec 24th & Jan 1st
+Between Dec 24th & Jan 1st, both included